Learn to draw is not intuitive. We often believe drawing skills are innate, so it creates some mental roadblocks.

 – Henry Ford

 Basically, adults or young people face the same issues.
-Just one of this 2 categories has more difficulties to admit “weakness” with no complex.
+Just one of these 2 categories has more difficulties to admit “weakness” with no complex.

 – Henry Ford

-We often hear that the most difficult step is the first one?
+The most difficult step is the first one?

 “Every artist was first an amateur”